SystemsApproach/private5g/arch.rst

 ------------

-The mobile cellular network provides wireless connectivity to devices that are on the move.
-These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to smartphones and tablets, but increasingly including cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.
+The mobile cellular network provides wireless connectivity to devices that are (potentially) on the move.
+These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to smartphones and tablets, but increasingly include cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.
+In some cases, the UEs may be devices that do not move, e.g., router interfaces using cellular connectivity to provide broadband access to remote dwellings.

 .. _fig-cellular:
 .. figure:: figures/Slide2.png